webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Destroyer.md

 ---
 aliases:
 - Destroyer
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ACTION
+- Ability/Cost/6
+- Ability/Tier/High
-  - Abilities
+- Ability/Pool/Might
-  - Abilitiesction
+- Ability/Categories/Special-Attack
-type: Action
-points: 6 Might
 ---

-# Destroyer
+## Destroyer

-**Points**: 6 Might Points
+>6  Might
-**Type**: Action

 If you succeed on a Might task to damage an object, instead of descending one step on the object damage track, the object descends all three steps and is destroyed.
+Action.